* Updated May 2023

 And in 2016, the Parliament of Mongolia passed Mongolia’s first-ever Law on Child Protection making a significant step towards fulfilling every child’s right to protection and with the overall aim to strengthen comprehensive child protection systems to respond to risks and vulnerabilities of children to violence, abuse, neglect and exploitation.

-It was a tussle whether to post an image with this blog post.
-Because as part of our Sustainable Tourism Strategy, we are starting to work with the Child Safe Movement to develop practical guidelines to make sure that our trips our child safe.
+It was a tussle over whether to post an image with this blog post.
+Because as part of our Sustainable Tourism Strategy, we are a member of Travelife and we have started the process to work step by step towards complying with international sustainability standards including in the protection of children.
+This includes developing practical guidelines to make sure that our trips our child safe.
 Children are not tourist attractions and we have a responsibility towards children; especially in keeping them safe.
 This includes not arranging school or orphanage visits apart from for those who are qualified educators. it involves putting children first and treating them as you would your own.⠀

-As an example, on our free city walking tour of Ulaanbaatar we take our guests to the Nogoon Nuur Community Project located in the ger districts.
-We take our guests to see the work of Mongolian philanthropist Ulzii.
-However, local children utilise the project and we want to make sure our visit is a positive benefit to Nogoon Nuur but at the same time that we are not endangering children that visit the project.
-As mentioned, we need to develop practical guidelines ensuring that child welfare, protection and the best interests of children will be reflected throughout our experiences and we are looking to work with the Child Safe Movement to do this.
+As an example, on our free city walking tour of Ulaanbaatar we take our guests to the Uuliin Nuur Community Project located in the ger districts to see the work of Mongolian philanthropist Ulzii.
+However, local children utilise the project and we want to make sure our visit is a positive benefit to Uuliin Nuur but at the same time that we are not endangering the children that visit the project.
+As mentioned, we need to develop practical guidelines ensuring that child welfare, protection, and the best interests of children will be reflected throughout our experiences and working with Travelife to do this.